Disclosure: This post may contain affiliate links.

 - In a saucepan, mix sugar, cocoa, and salt in together and stir in water.
 Bring to boil over medium heat, stirring constantly for about 2 minutes and the chocolate is silky smooth.

 - Add milk to the saucepan and stir the hot cocoa together until hot.
-Do not allow hot cocoa to boil.
+Do not allow the mixture to boil.

 - Remove hot cocoa from heat and stir in vanilla.